elasticio/elasticio.github.io/content/_components/aws-s3/index.md

 ## Known Limitations

 1. Maximal possible size for an attachment is 10 MB.
-2. Attachments mechanism does not work with [Local Agent Installation](/getting-started/local-agent)
+2. Attachments mechanism does not work with Local Agent Installation.